digitallawyer/openlegaldictionary/_definitions/court-of-honor.md

-body: A court having Ju-risdiction to hear and redress injuries or affronts to a man’s honor or personal dignity, of a nature not cognisable by the ordinary courts of law, or encroachments upon his rights in respect to heraldry, coat-armor, right of precedence, and the like, lt wns oue of the functions of the Court of Chivalry (q. v.) in England to sit and act as a court of honor.
+body: A court having Ju-risdiction to hear and redress injuries or affronts to a man’s honor or personal dignity, of a nature not cognisable by the ordinary courts of law, or encroachments upon his rights in respect to heraldry, coat-armor, right of precedence, and the like, it wns oue of the functions of the Court of Chivalry (q. v.) in England to sit and act as a court of honor.
 3 Bl.
 Comm.
 104. The name is also given in some European countries to a trl-bunal of army officers (more or less distinctly recognized by law as a “court”) convened for the purpose of inquiring